PIC16B/git-practice/README.md

 # Practice with git and GitHub

-This is a very simple repository for practicing with git and GitHub.
+This is a very simple repository for practicing with git and GitHub. git is a utility for *version control*.
+When a body of code is tracked with git, it is easy to see how the software has evolved over time, to roll back changes when needed, and to incorporate modifications by multiple collaborators.

+GitHub is a free online code hosting service that runs using git.
+We'll use git and GitHub to collaborate on code and to host the blogs on which you'll submit your homework.

 ## Preparation